CGI-FR/IoT-Hub-Portal/docs/dev-guide.md

 ## Working with the documentation

-This documentation site is build using Github Pages.
+This documentation site is build using [Material for MkDocs](https://github.com/squidfunk/mkdocs-material) and [Mike](https://github.com/jimporter/mike).

 ```docs/main``` is a detached branch that is locked and only accepts PRs.
 On PR merge, Github Pages will automatically update the documentation website.